andrew/ultimate-awesome/README.md

 - [my-development-awesome-list](https://github.com/mcicolella/my-development-awesome-list) - My development awesome list! .
 - [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
+- [awesome-vertical-federated-learning](https://github.com/ngc436/awesome-vertical-federated-learning) - A curated list of advancements in Vertical Federated Learning, frameworks and libraries.
 - [awesome-liferay](https://github.com/rafoli/awesome-liferay) - :squirrel: A curated list of awesome Liferay docs, libraries, blogs and other resources.
 - [awesome-blogs](https://github.com/rapulu/awesome-blogs) - A curated list of awesome blogs related to programming and tech in general.
 - [awesome-wayland](https://github.com/rcalixte/awesome-wayland) - A curated list of Wayland resources.
 - [awesome-arangodb](https://github.com/RienNeVaPlus/awesome-arangodb) - 🥑 List of awesome ArangoDB repositories and links.
 - [Mac-Menubar-Megalist](https://github.com/SKaplanOfficial/Mac-Menubar-Megalist) - Sorted list of 1800+ macOS menubar apps.
 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
+- [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
+Contributions welcome.
 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.
 - [Awesome-gait-recognition](https://github.com/XKMar/Awesome-gait-recognition) - A collection of AWESOME things about Gait Recognition.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.